by Tracy Johnson

 Emotional connections are everything on the air.
 Listeners don’t make rational, reasonable decisions.
 They choose stations because of how they feel.
 Authentic personalities that show their heart make connections that lead to repeat tune in and loyal fans.

 Making emotional connections happens in large and small ways, but it starts with personalities that are willing to be vulnerable.
-That could range from championing a cause to simply showing your personality when telling stories.
+That could range from championing a cause to simply showing character when telling stories.

 It could be as simple as sharing personal feelings and observations (with perspective) of everyday life.
 It doesn’t have to be a dramatic, long-form break that leaves the audience crying.

 This takes time and practice.
-And it’s important to demonstrate authenticity without forcing it on the listener.
-Always perform based on your stage in the Personality Success Path.
+And it’s important to demonstrate authenticity without forcing it on the listener, taking into account the relationship in the Personality Success Path.

 The sixth, and most important, thing that causes listeners to tune in is being funny.